 Coots benefit from wetlands restoration and many other waterfowl habitat improvement projects.
 The regulated hunting of coots is allowed in Minnesota and other states.

-Coots are not very good at taking off in flight.
+Coots take a long time to take off in flight.
 When they try to launch themselves, they have to run along the surface of the water for a while before they become airborne.
-Coots take a long time to take off and often fly only a short distance, but they migrate as far south as Central America.
+Although they often fly only a short distance, they migrate as far south as Central America.